Photo by Todd & Brad Reed Photography

 West Shore Art Fair

 The Ludington Area Center for the Arts manages the West Shore Art Fair held in Ludington’s Rotary Park.
-The fair which is held annually on the first full weekend in July is schedule for July 3rd and 4th in 2021.
+The fair is held annually on the first full weekend in July.
 The fair is a juried fine arts and crafts event which means a more stringent criteria is used and only the highest-quality artists are admitted.
 Juried artists are chosen to display paintings, photography, jewelry, clay, glass, fiber and wood, and many other varieties of fine art.
 Each year, there are over 100 artists accepted to participate in the show.
 In addition to the artists, the fair features live musical performances, food stations, and a children’s area where children can purchase art donated by participating artists for just $5.

 Ludrock Events at LACA